jamesheald/COIN/README.md

 ### Parallel computing

-It is possible to obtain better fits to data and cleaner internal representations by increasing the number of runs.
-However,
+Increasing the number of runs of a simulation produces lower variance estimates of the log likelihood as well as cleaner internal representations.
+However, if these runs are performed in series (using a for loop), the time it takes to perform a simulation scales linearly with the number of runs.

-The computational complexity of the COIN model scales linearly with the number of runs.
 To reduce runtime, each run can be performed in parallel across multiple CPU cores (e.g. on a computer cluster).
 To engage parallel processing, specify the maximum number of CPU cores available for use via the maxCores property.
 The default setting of maxCores is 0, which implements serial processing.

 This simulation performed inference based on a single sample of the observation noise, which transforms the perturbation into the state feedback.